Prag8855/aab/content/guides/german-health-insurance.md

 **[More information about EHIC ➞](https://www.health-insurance.de/student/eu-eea/)**

-## Public or private insurance?
+## Which option is best?

+- Public health insurance is the safest option, because you can choose private health insurance later.[^82] Public health insurers have very similar prices and coverage, so you can't choose wrong.
+- Private health insurance is a risky decision, but it can be better and cheaper than public.
+If you are not happy, it's really hard to switch to public health insurance.
+Never choose private health insurance yourself.
+- Expat health insurance is rarely the best option.
+It's supposed to be a temporary insurance.
+The coverage is bad, and they can kick you out after a few years.

 Do not choose your insurance yourself.
-There is no benefit.
+You can make expensive mistakes.
 [Ask an expert](#insurance-brokers) to help you choose.
+Their help is free.

-### Choose public health insurance if...
+Choose public health insurance if...

 - **You don't have a stable income**
     If you are not sure you will always have a high income, public health insurance is safer.
 It costs a percentage of your income, so if you make less, your pay less.
 If you just [started your business](/guides/start-a-business-in-germany) or your make less than €30,000 per year, choose public health insurance.[^27]